minio/docs/source/reference/minio-mc/mc-ilm-restore.rst

 .. versionadded:: mc RELEASE.2023-04-12T02-21-51Z

    Use :mc:`mc stat` to display whether a restored object reads from the local temporary copy or the remote tier.
-   Restored objects read from the local copy show a status of ``Ongoing : true``.
+   Objects currently in the process of restoration from the remote tier show a status of ``Ongoing : true``.

 .. tab-set::